-The school week roughly comprises thirty 50- minute periods although this may be adapted to individual pupil's needs.
+The school week roughly comprises twenty five 40-45 minute periods although this may be adapted to individual pupil's needs.
 Pupils have a strong daily input in a menu of educational activities.
 Teaching time per subject reflects the need to maintain a broad and balanced curriculum.
-A generous time allocation is made in particular for English, maths and science reflecting the importance of these subjects for all students at KS3 and KS4 and the development of vital basic skills as well as the more therapeutic subjects such as art, DT and Hair & beauty or music.
+A generous time allocation is made in particular for English, Maths and sScience reflecting the importance of these subjects for all students at KS3 and KS4 and the development of vital basic skills as well as the more therapeutic subjects such as art, DT and hair & beauty, construction, cooking or music.